 Stroke is one of the leading causes of death and long-term disability.
 Annually, about 800,000 people suffer strokes, of which roughly 18% are fatal.
 Stroke can result in life-altering, permanent disabilities including cognitive deficits, speech impairment, paralysis, etc. Timely treatment with tPA or endovascular therapy increases chances of recovery.

-Stroke patients may be released from a hospital or emergency room due to misdiagnosis, and if the stroke is a large one, death may occur within days or even hours.
+Stroke patients may be released from a hospital or emergency room due to misdiagnosis or failure to diagnose and if the stroke is a large one, death may occur within days or even hours.

 For example, a patient goes to a hospital in Philadelphia with multiple symptoms of stroke, but is diagnosed with migraines or vertigo and released.
 A day later, the patient becomes comatose due to significant brain swelling caused by the misdiagnosed stroke and dies a few hours later.